mesonbuild/meson/docs/markdown/Style-guide.md

 Let say you would like to refer to your executable so something like `my_exe`.

-Developers tend to recognize snake case values more quickly than camel case.

 ## Naming options

 There are two ways of naming project options.
 As an example for